 For ideas and strategies on writing your law school personal statement, The Law School Admission Game: Play Like an Expert offers an entire chapter dedicated to this topic.

 We have a lot of testimonials on our site.
 Visit the Law School Expert client success stories page and the client videos pages for more client stories about working with Law School Expert.
 If you have any further questions, just contact us.

-With the all-inclusive package, we provide as much time as you need.
+With The Works Package, we provide as much time as you need.
 You are welcome to call and e-mail Ann Levine as often as you like.
 It’s like having your own law school expert on retainer.
 There is no “use it or lose it” 3-month time limit; Ann is with you through the entire admission cycle.
 The sooner you sign up, the more you will be able to take advantage of having a personal coach through the law school admission process within a particular admission cycle.
-Please note that if you choose the “Personal Statement” Package or hourly consulting package, you have 30 days from the time of payment to use those consulting services.
+Please note that if you choose the Hourly Consulting package, you have 30 days from the time of payment to use those consulting services.

 Very!
-Jocelyn is based in New York and Judy is based in Boston, and we have worked with clients who are all over the world, who are admitted to law schools throughout the U.S. We work with admission directors from law schools nationwide.
-All law schools are looking for the same qualities in their students and we know how to best bring those qualities to the forefront of your application.
+Jocelyn is based in New York and we have worked with clients who are all over the world, who are admitted to law schools throughout the U.S. All law schools are looking for the same qualities in their students and we know how to best bring those qualities to the forefront of your application.